History is tricky.

 I imagine that people in Albany, Georgia at the turn of the 20th century might have…what?
 Disliked the Lebanese immigrants?
 Discriminated against them?

 I don’t know.
-I can imagine all sorts of things, but I have no facts and – like I said – even facts are dubious when it comes to history.
+I can imagine all sorts of things, but I have no facts and – like I said – facts are dubious when it comes to history.

 Judge Beck was appointed to the Georgia State Supreme Court by Governor Joseph M. Terrell in 1905, a year before the Atlanta race riots of 1906.